arbitraryexecution/forta-bot-templates/src/contract-variable-monitor/SETUP.md

   }
 ```

-Note: Any unused entries in the configuration file must be deleted for the agent to work.
+Note: Any unused entries in the configuration file must be deleted for the bot to work.
 The original version
 of the configuration file contains several placeholders to show the structure of the file, but these are not valid
-entries for running the agent.
+entries for running the bot.

 Note: If a contract is proxied by another contract, make sure that the value for the `address` key is the
 address of the proxy contract.